isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 For further assistance, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at +65 6812 5555.

+<div id="india"></div>

+#### 5. My vaccination certificate was issued in India, but I am having issues uploading the QR code.
+What's going wrong?

+Please attempt re-uploading your QR code and ensure that you have the <b>'International Travel Certificate'</b> version, containing <b>both your 'Date of Birth' and 'Passport Number'.</b> A sample is as below.
+If not, please request fopr one form the Co-WIN website, as per the steps also listed below.

 <div id="mismatch-error"></div>

-#### 5. My full name in my travel documentation (e.g. passport) has special or accented characters.
+#### 6. My full name in my travel documentation (e.g. passport) has special or accented characters.
 How should I key my name in when applying for a VTP (Air)?

 Please refer to the table below.
 <table>